kintone-labs/kintone-ui-component/docs/document/docs/getting-started/quick-start.md

 2. The implementation details and steps provided below are aligned with those described in the "Use with downloading kuc.min.js file" section.

 :::caution
-unpkg is not a CDN service provided by Cybozu.
-It is recommended that you use this for verification.<br/>
+unpkg is not supported by Cybozu.
+We recommend you to use it for verification.<br/>
-To avoid the impact of failures or problems with unpkg on the production environment, it is recommended to download the "kuc.min.js" file from GitHub for use.
+In a production environment, it is advisable to use a specific version by downloading the kuc.min.js file to avoid the possible effects of unpkg technical obstacle and glitches.
 :::

 ## Browser support status